5ajaki/SPP2-Applications/20430-SPP2 - JustaName Application.md

 ### **Company Overview:**

-At JustaName, we provide powerful, ENS-centric solutions spanning infrastructure, products, and developer tools—focused on making complex technology accessible to everyone.
+At JustaName, we believe ENS is the identity layer of the internet.
+Our mission is to make that identity programmable, contextual, and accessible at scale.
+To achieve this, we’re building the **User State Layer**: a programmable interface for ENS identities that enables meaningful, user-centric experiences across wallets, dApps, and enterprise ecosystems.

+We turn raw ENS names into full digital identities — enabling verifications, preferences, engagement tracking, and secure interactions — without compromising on decentralization.
+This empowers developers and businesses to create experiences that are technically robust and socially engaging.

-Positioning ENS namespaces as the bedrock for scalable onchain identity layers, we empower businesses and enterprises to easily deploy intuitive, personalized, and socially engaging user journeys.
-All while maintaining the familiarity, ease of use, and perceived security of the traditional internet.
+ENS namespaces serve as the foundation for intuitive, personalized, and interoperable digital journeys.
+By abstracting protocol complexity and offering streamlined SDKs, dashboards, and plug-and-play modules, JustaName accelerates adoption while preserving the neutrality and openness of ENS.

-Our comprehensive approach is structured into three distinct layers designed for robust, secure, and scalable decentralized identity management.

-**Infrastructure:**
+Our platform is composed of three strategic layers:

+**Infrastructure**

-Our robust backend architecture and scalable microservices serve as the bedrock of our platform.
-This layer includes secure, high-performance systems for ENS offchain subname issuance, decentralized identity management, and real-time data analytics.
-It ensures that all subsequent applications and integrations are reliable and secure.
+Our backend architecture is the foundation that powers the entire JustaName ecosystem.
+It features scalable microservices and high-performance systems for offchain ENS subname issuance, decentralized identity orchestration, and real-time data analytics.
+To ensure full transparency and decentralization, we leverage OrbisDB on the Ceramic Network to publish subname events, creating a tamper-resistant audit trail while maintaining a smooth, consistent developer experience.
+This resilient architecture ensures every integration built on top is both secure and scalable.

-**Applications:**

-On top of this foundation, our ENS Identity Platform provides the tools necessary for managing and integrating decentralized identity.
-This suite includes a user-friendly Dashboard for configuring ENS second-level domains and generating API keys, three comprehensive SDKs (Core, React & Plug-n-Play) alongside a flexible plugin system for custom integrations, and a Console that allows users to generate tailored widget code without extensive technical overhead.
-An integrated Explorer enables controlled testing and refinement of new features, ensuring stability and ease of use.
+**Applications**

+Built atop this infrastructure is our ENS Identity Platform: a comprehensive suite of tools that makes it easy to manage, extend, and integrate ENS-based identities.
+It includes:

+* A user-friendly **Dashboard** for configuring second-level domains and generating API keys
+* Three SDKs—**Core, React, and Plug-n-Play**—to support both custom and rapid deployment paths
+* A powerful **Console** to generate embeddable widget code with minimal effort
+* An integrated **Explorer** for controlled experimentation and live QA workflows

+These tools abstract away protocol complexity, allowing developers and teams to focus on creating delightful user experiences without sacrificing control or flexibility.

-**Enterprise Adoption:**
+**Enterprise Adoption**

-We think that the next big wave of Web3 adoption cannot be created from scratch, so our strategic focus is on enabling the next 1,000 companies to adopt decentralized identity solutions, in turn allowing them to onboard the next millions users that already exist and engage within the platforms themselves.
-By offering advanced identity tools for managing, monitoring, and analyzing user engagement, we help organizations transition from traditional digital identity systems to an ENS-based approach.
-This enterprise-first model leverages existing trust networks and provides practical solutions for integrating onchain and offchain identity data.

-Every element of JustaName is built around ENS, providing a consistent framework for decentralized identity that is designed to be accessible and scalable for both technical and non-technical users.
+We believe the next 100 million onchain users won’t come from crypto-native communities alone—they’ll be onboarded by the companies that already own digital distribution and user trust.
+But to realize this, ENS must become accessible to any company, not just those already aligned with Web3.
+That’s why we’re building **identity-powered wallets**: offchain-issued, self-custodial ENS names that double as intuitive user wallets—no seed phrases, no friction, no complexity.

+This unlocks a fundamentally new distribution model for ENS: one where any business can issue digital identities preconfigured for wallet functionality, user verification, and onchain access.
+It transforms ENS from a naming system into a globally distributed, programmable identity layer.
+By offering enterprise-ready tools to manage, monitor, and analyze user engagement, JustaName bridges traditional systems with the decentralized web—enabling brands to meet users where they are, and bring them fully onchain.

+**One Identity at a Time**

+Every layer of JustaName is deeply aligned with ENS—extending its reach, simplifying its adoption, and amplifying its impact.
+We aren’t just building on ENS.
+We’re building *for* ENS, and with the right support, we can help ENS scale to millions of new users—one identity at a time.

 ### **Requested Amount:**

-* Basic scope: $400,000
+* Basic scope: $300,000
-* Extended scope: $600,000

 ### **Size of team and commitment:**